isaaclopez312/Spelling-Bee-Solver/README.md

 ## Features

-- 📚 Loads words from a dictionary file using file I/O
+- Loads words from a dictionary file using file I/O
-- 🔤 Builds a letter hive with unique, alphabetized characters
+- Builds a letter hive with unique characters from the dictionary
-- 🎮 Play mode where users submit valid words
+- Mode where users can input valid words
-- 🤖 Solver mode (brute force or recursive backtracking)
+- Solver mode
-- ⭐ Pangram and perfect pangram detection
+- Pangram and perfect pangram detection
-- 🧠 Valid word checking using hive constraints
+- Valid word checking
-- 📊 Scoring system similar to NYT Spelling Bee
+- Scoring system
-- ⚙️ Command-line configurable settings

 ---